Follow Us:

 Do you have a flexible travel schedule?

-A diving course will take between at least 3-5 days in total, including theory lessons, pool sessions and 4-5 open water dives.
+A diving course will take between 3-5 days in total, including theory lessons, pool sessions, and 4-5 open water dives.

 How do you want to spend your vacation?